tawasta/website/website_slides_settings/README.rst

    - Hide the 'Order by' dropdown of the content search results

 * Add banner image from backend to '/slides/all' view.
 This fixes a bug in Odoo editor which does not allow changing the banner.
-NOTE: Remove this in migration as this is fixed upstream.
-Keep for v14 as deprecated feature as removing field is risky.

 Configuration
 =============
-\-
+* Set the slides banner image from backend website Settings
+* Toggle other settings via website builder as needed

 Usage
 =====